bokeh/bokeh/sphinx/source/docs/user_guide/interfaces.rst

 *bokeh.models*
 --------------

-Bokeh is composed of two library components.
+Bokeh is actually composed of two library components.

 The first component is a JavaScript library, BokehJS, that runs in the browser.
 This library is responsible for all of the rendering and